MicrosoftDocs/mesh-docs/mesh/events-guide/common-event-scenarios.md

 ### Call on people in multi-room events

 In multi-room scenarios, attendees will only be able to talk to other people in their room.
-As a host, you will not see or hear the attendees until you broadcast them.
+As a host, you will not see or hear attendees unless they raise their hand or you call on them.
+If attendees use emojis, however, you will you able to see their emojis and location across rooms!

-To call on them, look in the host panel and select the **Broadcast** button, as shown below.
+To call on attendees, look in the host panel and select the **Broadcast** button, as shown below.

 :::image type="content" source="../media/common-event-scenarios/Multi-room-broadcast-hand-raise.png" alt-text="Screenshot of Mesh multi-room scenario, broadcast button highlighted next to attendee name.":::